China's Xi arrives in Washington for first U.S. state visit

 Obama is also expected to press Xi to follow through on economic reforms and refrain from discrimination against U.S. companies operating in China.
 Some analysts believe Obama has more leverage due to China’s slowing economic growth, which has destabilized global markets and raised doubts about Xi’s economic stewardship.

-At the same time, the Obama administration is still at a loss about how to curb China’s assertiveness in the South China Sea, where Beijing has continued to reclaim land for potential military use despite conflicting sovereignty claims by China and its neighbors.
+At the same time, the Obama administration is still at a loss on how to curb China’s assertiveness in the South China Sea, where in waters that Beijing disputes with its neighbors it has continued land reclamation for potential military use.

 Calls for Obama to take a harder line with China have echoed from Congress to the 2016 Republican presidential campaign.
 But his approach will be tempered because the world’s two biggest economies are inextricably bound together.